 In recent years, the cooperation with justice sector institutions has focused in particular on human rights and corrections, as well as on justice training institutions and regional courts.

-By its long-term commitment and focus on building good and equal partnerships with justice sector institutions, the Institute has been very successful in strengthening different capacities of partner institutions through the provision of customised support.
+Through long-term commitment and a focus on building strong and equal partnerships with justice sector institutions, the Institute has experienced very good results in strengthening different capacities of partner institutions through the provision of customised support.

-- Provision of training and advisory services on the design, delivery and institutionalisation of human rights education at training institutions for justice professionals;
+- provision of training and advisory services on the design, delivery and institutionalisation of human rights education at training institutions for justice professionals

-- Training for justice sector institution staff to perform their duties in compliance with relevant human rights standards and instruments, including through trainers of trainers and on-site trainings;
+- training for justice sector institution staff to perform their duties in compliance with relevant human rights standards and instruments, including through trainers of trainers and on-site trainings

-- Supporting and developing means and strategies for efficient cooperation among justice institutions and within the criminal justice chain, from a human rights perspective;
+- supporting and developing means and strategies for efficient cooperation among justice institutions and within the criminal justice chain, from a human rights perspective

-- Support to internal monitoring and evaluation initiatives;
+- support to internal monitoring and evaluation initiatives

-- Study and exchange visits.
+- study and exchange visits.